twallema/DENV-serotype-imputation/README.md

 ### Performing Dynamic Time Warping and lower dimensional embedding through Multidimensional Scaling

-5. Run the script `~/scripts/clustering/perform-DTW-MDS.py` to perform Dynamic Time Warping on the DENV per 100K incidence timeseries, yielding a square DTW distance matrix denoting telling us how similar the DENV incidence timeseries are.
+5. Run the script `~/scripts/clustering/perform-DTW-MDS-denv_100k.py` to perform Dynamic Time Warping on the DENV per 100K incidence timeseries, yielding a square DTW distance matrix denoting telling us how similar the DENV incidence timeseries are.
 Then, the script embeds the DTW matrix in a `n_mds_components = 3` dimensional space (dimensionality reduction) so that it can be used as a covariate in the clustering algorithm.
 Note that 'rgi' denote the 508 immediate regions of Brasil, while 'rgint' denotes the 130 intermediate regions of Brazil.
-Output appears in `~/data/interim/DTW-MDS-embeddings`.
+Output appears in `~/data/interim/DTW-MDS-embeddings/denv_100k/`.

+## Running the pipeline

 ### Clustering

-6. Run the script `~/scripts/clustering/find-clusters.py` to cluster the Brazilian municipalities, immediate regions or intermediate regions using the max-p regionalisation algorithm.
-Output appears in `~/data/interim/clusters`.
+1. Run the script `~/scripts/clustering/find-clusters.py` (script has input arguments) to cluster the Brazilian municipalities, immediate regions or intermediate regions using the max-p regionalisation algorithm.
+Output appears in `~/data/interim/pipeline_output/<ID>/clusters`.
+The input of the pipeline are the covariates used in the clustering.

 ### Bayesian serotype imputation

-7. Finally, run `~/scripts/bayesian-imputation-model/fit-imputation-model.py` to run the bayesian serotype imputation model on the clusters.
-Output appears in `~/data/interim/bayesian-imputation-model_output`.
+2. Finally, run `~/scripts/bayesian-imputation-model/fit-imputation-model.py` to run the bayesian serotype imputation model on the clusters.
+Output appears in `~/data/interim/pipeline_output/<ID>/bayesian-imputation-model_output/ARMA(p,q)/`.
+The output of the pipeline -- the latent DENV serotype distribution from 1996-2025 per month and per Brazilian municipality -- is named `DENV-serotypes-imputed_1996-2025_monthly.parquet`.